MartinMa28/Firewall-Object-Oriented-Design/README.md

         return ip_addr >= self.lower and ip_addr <= self.upper
 ```
 Another point of the design is that, inevitably, the IP addresses of the packets are going to be compared very frequently.
 So, I create the IPAddressRange class, which has a lower bound IP address and a higher bound IP address.
 The lower bound and the higher bound are saved in the integer format.
 Thus, validating a given IP address is nothing different from comparing if a given integer stays in the range of \[lower_bound, upper_bound\].

+## Things could be improved
+If I have more time to finish this design of the firewall, I might store the IP address ranges in a sorted order in the list.
+In this way, it's possible to use binary search to verify if a certain IP address is allowed.
+Using binary search could improve the time comlexity to O(log n), vs O(n) in current implementation.
+However, we still need to decide sorting the IP ranges by the lower bound, upper bound or the median value.

+## Team perferance
+Data team - the most interested in
+Platform team - quite interested in